-- Anna Bay: this gorgeous ocean beach has massive sand dunes (bring some cardboard), yummy cafe and camel rides.
+- Birubi Beach, Anna Bay: this gorgeous ocean beach has massive sand dunes (bring some cardboard), yummy Crest cafe and camel rides.

 - Fly Point Aquatic Reserve: this wonderful spot is only a very recent find for us – and somewhere we will visit regularly now when we are in Port Stephens.
 The water is teaming with fish and they’ll even eat from your hand if you bring some bread along.

-- Irukandji Shark & Ray Encounters: just up the road from Kookaburra Farmstay, this is a good indoor activity and a very interesting one for kids and adults alike.
+- Irukandji Shark & Ray Encounters: a short drive away, this is a very interesting activity for kids and adults alike.
 Irukandji Shark and Ray Encounters is a unique interactive aquarium that allows visitors to experience ocean life.
 You can touch eels, feed sting rays and pat sharks as well as get up close to other marine life.

 - Nelson Bay Marina: this is a nice spot to wander along the bay, grab some fish and chips, check out some boats, pick up some handy info from the Port Stephens Information Centre and play at a playground.